The following section should address most questions about our Community Economic Development Training.

 2. What courses does EDA offer in person?

-EDA is pleased to offer the following CEDTP courses on a regular basis:
+EDA is pleased to offer the following CEDTP courses in-person and online on a regular basis:

 3. What is the cost of each course?